What's an Adaptive Dance Lesson?

 For the third year, Midsummer Night Swing will include a free adaptive dance lesson led by the teaching artists at Mark Morris Dance Group's Dance for PD®.
 This year, the lesson will take place from 5:30–6:00 p.m. on Thursday, July 11, before Leonardo Sardella and Mariana Parma's tango lesson and before Típica Messiez takes the stage at 7:30 p.m.
 Originally created for people with Parkinson's Disease, this Dance for PD® lesson is open to everyone and is designed for guests with limited mobility.
 Following the free lesson, Dance for PD® instructors will remain on stage to offer simultaneous adaptive versions of moves in Leonardo Sardella and Mariana Parma's tango lesson.

 Who's teaching the class?

 David Leventhal is the Dance for PD® program director and founding teacher.
 With a 14-year dance career at Mark Morris's company, David has led lessons around the world and has trained more than 1,500 teachers in the Dance for PD® approach.

-Can I stay for the salsa lesson and dancing that follows?
+Can I stay for the tango lesson and dancing that follows?

 Please do!
-David and Julie will be offering adaptive variations of Eddie and Maria Torres's salsa lesson, and the dance floor is open to any ticket holders during Joe Quijano's performance.
-Tickets to attend the salsa lesson and live music are available here: June 27 Event and Tickets
+David and Misty will be offering adaptive variations of Leonardo Sardella and Mariana Parma's tango lesson, and the dance floor is open to any ticket holders during Típica Messiez's performance.
+Tickets to attend the tango lesson and live music are available here: July 11 Event and Tickets

 I've never attended an adaptive dance lesson before.
 What should I expect?